BA in History

 International Language Requirement: A minimum of 3 credit hours in a non-native language is required in addition to the requirements for the major.
 Courses used towards the International Language requirement may also be used to fulfill general education requirements or a major/minor in a foreign language.
 The requirement will be waived for students whose native language is not English and who are studying in English.

-For full course selections, review the program requirements.
+For full course selections, review the Undergraduate Catalog.